 The mission of the Amelia Island Whale Ambassadors is “Protecting North Atlantic Right Whales, through education and awareness.”
 Amelia Island is at the heart of the North Atlantic Right Whale calving grounds and has the unique opportunity to see mother/calf pairs from our beaches between November and April each year.

 Amelia Tree Conservancy 501(c)3 is dedicated to preserving our maritime forest canopy on Amelia Island through education and serving as a resource, promoting public engagement in conservation, and contributing to the reforestation of the Island.

-White Oak promotes endeavors in conservation through innovative science, education, training, and collaborations.
-We are committed to providing conservation options for the species that need them the most.
-We invite you to explore our 17,000-acre haven for people, animals, and ideas.
+White Oak Conservation promotes endeavors in conservation through innovative science, education, training, and collaborations.
+We are committed to providing conservation options for species that need them the most.
+We invite you to explore our 17,000-acre haven for people and animals.